Last Updated on 01/07/2023 by secretmoona

 Before leaving St. Paul de Vence, visit the Fondation Marguerite and Aimé Maeght.
 If you were on the bus from Nice, you would have passed it as it’s the stop before the village.

-With over 13,000 works on display, it is one of France’s largest private collections of modern and contemporary art.
+With over 13,000 works on display, it is one of France’s largest private modern and contemporary art collections.
 Founded by Marguerite and Aimé Maeght in 1964, the building hosts a wealth of sculptures, paintings, ceramics and more.
 Several artists collaborated with the architect Josep Luis Sert to create this unique architectural ensemble: the Giacometti courtyard, the mosaics of Chagall, the stained glass window of Braque, and the Miró labyrinth, among others.

 At the Maeght Foundation, visitors can admire installations both inside and outside.
 Allow about an hour and a half to explore the museum, including wandering in the garden dotted with sculptures.